State of M&A Data Rooms — Q1 2026 Read the report →

 • What they invest in: Battery describes itself as a global, technology-focused investment firm and highlights investing "across all stages." (slidebean.com)

-• What they're great for: Enterprise software, infrastructure, strong business fundamentals, and teams that want a steady, "build a real company" partner.
+• What they're great for: Enterprise software, infrastructure, cybersecurity, life-science tools, strong business fundamentals, and teams that want a steady, "build a real company" partner with fresh capital to deploy.

 • How to win them: Bring sharp unit economics intuition even if you're early—Battery tends to respect founders who can connect product truth → business truth.